About Tableau Pulse

 Set the aggregation type for data source goals

 You can now choose how Tableau Pulse aggregates the data for a data source goal.
 Measures can be aggregated as a sum, average, median, maximum, or minimum, and dimensions can be aggregated as a count or distinct count to produce a measure.
 Previously, all data source goals were aggregated as a sum.
 Additionally, you can now set data source goals for metric definitions that use any aggregation.
 Previously, you could create data source goals only for metric definitions where the measure was aggregated as a sum or count.
-For more information, see Configure data source goals.
+For more information, see Configure data source goals and thresholds.

 Create an advanced data source goal